Review

 Strengths behind the score

-Creative workflow is the first reason behind the 8.5 score.
+Creative workflow is the first decision factor.
 Firefly fits real creative production better than a stand-alone novelty generator.
 This is a strength because it reduces friction before the buyer reaches the first serious result.

 Value control is the second strength to test.
 Value depends on whether credits and subscriptions map cleanly to recurring campaign work.
 The practical value is visible when Adobe Firefly keeps the workflow moving through revision, handoff, or reuse rather than stopping after the first output.
 Without that repeat use, the driver is a nice-to-have rather than a reason to buy.